Recommended Canon Lenses

 There's nothing wrong with having all three lenses and even more for that matter!
 However, budgets are limited so you probably only want to purchase and use one or two lenses:

-Option 2: You could replace your current kit lens with a General Purpose Fast Zoom from Option 2 above for improvements in both general outdoor/daylight use and low-light/portrait use.
-Go with this option if you don't want to switch lenses and you don't mind having less than the ideal set up for each of the two types of photography, general daylight with the zoom and shallow depth-of-field low-light with the prime.
+Option 2: You could replace your current kit lens with a General Purpose Fast Zoom from Option 2 for improvements in both general outdoor/daylight use and low-light/portrait use.
+Go with this option if you don't want to switch lenses and you don't mind having less than the ideal setup for each of the two types of photography, general daylight with the zoom and shallow depth-of-field low-light with the prime.

-Option 3: You could replace your current kit lens with a General Purpose Daylight Zoom from Option 3 above for improvements in general outdoor/daylight use and purchase a Fast Prime from Option 1 above for low-light and portrait use.
+Option 3: You could replace your current kit lens with a General Purpose Daylight Zoom from Option 3 for improvements in general outdoor/daylight use and purchase a Fast Prime from Option 1 for low-light and portrait use.
 This option will cost the most but provide you with the best overall performance if you are willing to carry more than one lens and most importantly, actually change lenses when required.